farmbeatslabs/FBLKv2/README.md

 What are the components that make up the kit
 --------------------------------------------

-The FarmBeats Student Kit Indoor M1 is an Internet of Things (IoT) solution that is made up of several technology components that include the cloud and the device.
+The FarmBeats Lab Kit Indoor M1 is an Internet of Things (IoT) solution that is made up of several technology components that include the cloud and the device.